tharumbun/cactus/src/content/post/around-cambodia-by-train.md

 ---
 title: "Getting around Cambodia by train"
-date: "2022-12-10"
-categories:
-  - "blog"
+publishDate: "28 May 2023"
+description: The Cambodian railway system is not well-developed and infrastructure
+tags: ["blog"]
 ---

-Cambodia has a limited railway system, which is primarily used for transporting goods.
-The railway system in Cambodia is operated by the state-owned company Royal Railways of Cambodia (RRC).

-The Cambodian railway system is not well-developed and infrastructure is not in good condition, as a result, it's not considered a reliable or efficient mode of transportation for passengers or cargo.
-However, the government has announced plans to improve and expand the railway system in the future to increase connectivity and boost economic growth.
+Cambodia has a limited railway system primarily used for transporting goods.
+The state-owned company Royal Railways of Cambodia (RRC) operates the railway system.
+However, the infrastructure is in poor condition, making it unreliable and inefficient for both passengers and cargo.
+Despite these challenges, the government has announced plans to improve and expand the railway system in the future to enhance connectivity and boost economic growth.

-**Phnom Penh-Sihanoukville**

-The most active railway route in Cambodia is the Phnom Penh-Sihanoukville route which was built to connect the capital city to the main port of the country.
-The journey takes around 6 hours and it is used mainly for freight transportation.
+One of the most active railway routes in Cambodia is the Phnom Penh-Sihanoukville route, which connects the capital city to the main port.
+This route is mainly used for freight transportation and takes approximately 6 hours.

-**Phnom Penh-Poipet**

-This route connects Phnom Penh to the border town of Poipet and provides an alternative route to the busy National Road 5.
-It is also used mainly for freight transportation.
+Another route is the Phnom Penh-Poipet route, which connects Phnom Penh to the border town of Poipet.
+It serves as an alternative route to the busy National Road 5 and is also primarily used for freight transportation.

-**Battambang-Poipet**

-This route connects the city of Battambang to the border town of Poipet and is mainly used for freight transportation.
+The Battambang-Poipet route connects the city of Battambang to the border town of Poipet and is predominantly used for freight transportation.

-As tomorrow, I will head off to Battambang, I decide to try a new route.
-Instead of booking a bus or van ticket on BookMeBus, I choose to take a train this time.
-This is 2022.
-There is actually a train service in Cambodia.
-Have you ever heard of Cambodia Railway Station?
+As I prepare to travel to Battambang tomorrow, I have decided to take a different route this time and try the train instead of booking a bus or van ticket on BookMeBus.
+It's noteworthy that the train service in Cambodia exists, and there is a Cambodia Railway Station.

-### Royal Railway Cambodia train ticket e-booking

-You don't actually have to go to Cambodia Railyway Station to buy your train ticket.
-On [the Royal Railways website](http://royal-railway.com/?page=ebooking&lg=en) (available in both English and Khmer), you can check the train routes, schedules, and prices.
-It's nearly $10 for a one-way ticket from Phnom Penh to Battambang province.
-Currently there are two schedules each day.
-I chose the early morning departure.
-While the price is not much cheaper than taking a bus, the duration is a bit longer to arrive.
+To book train tickets, you don't need to physically visit the Cambodia Railway Station.
+The Royal Railways website provides an online platform (available in English and Khmer) where you can check train routes, schedules, and prices.
+A one-way ticket from Phnom Penh to Battambang province costs around $10, and there are currently two schedules per day.
+I opted for the early morning departure.
+While the price is slightly higher compared to a bus ticket, the journey duration is a bit longer.

-If you've got a Paypal account, that's the most secure way to pay for your train ticket.
-ABA or Acleda bank payment methods are not available.
-Only Wing Bank, which is owned by the same group company that runs the Cambodian train service.
+For secure payment, it is recommended to use PayPal.
+Payment methods from ABA or Acleda banks are not available, but you can use Wing Bank, which is owned by the same company group that operates the Cambodian train service.

-You can subscribe to [Cambopedia on YouTube](https://www.youtube.com/@cambopedia) for vidoes of the train journey.
+If you're interested, you can subscribe to Cambopedia on YouTube for videos of the train journey.

-Getting Across Cambodia by Trains

-In the last few years, Cambodia has renovated and upgraded its railways across the country.
-In 2010, the Phnom Penh Royal railway station was reopened.
-It's getting better and easier to travel across Cambodia by trains.
-In this page, you'll find all the useful information about train schedules, stations, and routes.
+In recent years, Cambodia has made significant renovations and upgrades to its railway system.
+The reopening of the Phnom Penh Royal Railway Station in 2010 marked a turning point.
+Traveling across Cambodia by train has become more accessible and convenient.
+This page provides useful information about train schedules, stations, and routes.

-Train schedules for passengers

-From Phnom Penh, you can take a train to Sihanoukville, Takeo, and Kampot.
-Poipet is coming up on the list.
-A one-way ticket for an air-conditioned train trip is for under $10.
+From Phnom Penh, you can take a train to Sihanoukville, Takeo, Kampot, and soon to Poipet.
+The cost of a one-way ticket for an air-conditioned train trip is under $10.

-**To book a train ticket, you can:**

-call to book: (+855) 78 888 582 or (+855) 78 888 583
-or book online through the Royal Railways website.
+To book a train ticket, you can call (+855) 78 888 582 or (+855) 78 888 583, or book online through the Royal Railways website.

-**A List of Railway Stations in Cambodia**
+Here is a list of railway stations in Cambodia:

 Western line: Phnom Penh, Pursat, Moung Ruessei, Battambang, Sisophon, Poipet Southern line: Phnom Penh, Takéo, Damnak Chang Aeur (Kep), Kampot, Veal Renh, Sihanoukville

-**Good to Know**

-Cambodia has 612 km (380 mi) of 1,000 mm (3 ft 3 3⁄8 in) metre gauge rail network.
+It's good to know that Cambodia has a 612 km (380 mi) metre gauge rail network, with rails measuring 1,000 mm (3 ft 3 3⁄8 in) in width.